Postdoctoral Scholar, Stanford University Medical School

 Dr. Herrera’s teaching experience includes faculty roles at Arizona State University, where she taught Law and Society, Public Policy Development, and Student Success seminars.
 She was successful in securing over $750,000 in funding from the Health Resources and Services Administration for the Scholarship for Disadvantaged Students.
 Her publications can be found in Research in Higher Education, Public Opinion Quarterly, and Legislative Studies Quarterly.
 Her current professional memberships include the National Academic Advising Association (NACADA), the National Association of Advisors for the Health Professions, Inc. (NAAHP), National Association of Student Personnel Administrators (NASPA), and Soroptimist International of Elk Grove (SIEG).

-In her current role at CNU-CHS, Dr. Herrera oversees Student Affairs and Admissions, Directs Student Success and Career Services, and teaches Student Success and U.S. Government.
+In her current role at CNU-CHS, Dr. Herrera oversees Student Affairs and Admissions, Directs Student Success and Career Services, and teaches the Student Success Seminars.
 She also collaborates with colleagues to foster a climate of academic excellence, collaboration, and service.

 PhD, Anatomy, University of Kentucky